 - How much do you intend to contribute to the plan each year?

-The answer to either of these questions can determine whether you’ll hold your money in an interest-bearing account or an investment account.
+The answer to either of these questions can determine whether you’re better off keeping your money in an interest-bearing account or an investment account.

 Investment HSA Accounts: